Extended Reality Venture Blog Post, part 2

-The AR showcase app combines the SAP Field Service Management checklist feature with a new SAP cloud service, XR Cloud, and AR model-tracking technology from VisionLib, making the next generation of remote service available to service engineers.
+The AR showcase app combines the SAP Field Service Management checklist feature with SAP Enterprise Product Development Visualization and AR model-tracking technology from VisionLib, making the next generation of remote service available to service engineers.

 Instead of sharing a video stream with the remote engineer, the operator receives IoT data, spare parts, and work instructions as augmented information in the system for direct interaction.
 It’s no longer necessary to scroll or search for materials, as the machine being inspected is linked directly to ERP data sources.
 What’s more, with a camera always in place, AR helps create pictures that are always in the right position for documentation purposes.